luigifunaro/frigate-telegram/README.md

 The application is written in Node.js and polls the Frigate API to fetch new events.
 When a new event is detected, it is forwarded to Telegram, including several event details, the event clip url and a thumbnail.
 This project aims to retrieve events from Frigate using its API without relying on external tools like Home Assistant.
 MQTT is not supported.

-The application polls Frigate every 60 seconds to fetch new alerts.
+The application polls Frigate every 60 seconds -by default- to fetch new alerts.
 The GET request to the Frigate API retrieves events from the last 60 seconds, filtered by the parameters specified in the `docker-compose` file (label, camera, and zones).
+You can customize it with `POLLING_INTERVAL`: it will set the same value for both application `polling interval` and frigate `after`.

 ## Docker hub
 https://hub.docker.com/r/lucad87/frigate-telegram